 To deal with this common problem, athletes should perform hamstring strength and flexibility exercises.
 Benefits include enhanced stride power and length, increased speed, improved posture and reduced low back pain.

-For better hamstring strength and flexibility, incorporate the following three exercises into your workout:
+For better hamstring strength and flexibility, incorporate the following three exercises into your workout (video examples above):

-In the video below, Georgia softball players perform a great movement for the hammies.
+In the video above, Georgia softball players perform a great movement for the hammies.
 Incorporate this exercise into your dynamic warm-up.
 [Read about the importance of a dynamic warm-up.]

 Sets/Reps: 2x5-10 each leg